Christian Venturella

 Research

-I am interested in quantum chemistry, materials science, and artificial intelligence.
-Most of my research focuses on developing efficient and accurate methods for predicting many-electron material properties beyond the level of DFT.
-I broadly aim to combine modern techniques (e.g. AI/ML) and traditional physical chemistry to tackle challenges arising in spectroscopy, materials science, and catalysis.
+I’m interested in quantum chemistry, materials science, and artificial intelligence, with a focus on developing efficient and accurate methods for predicting many-electron properties beyond standard DFT.
+My work aims to bring together modern machine learning approaches with traditional physical chemistry to address challenges in spectroscopy, materials science, and catalysis.

 Unified Deep Learning Framework for Many-Body Quantum Chemistry via Green's Functions